 Db2 is the name of a family.
 It is also considered a long time IBM brand name.
 Simply put, there are three major Db2 family members.
 Each is based on a specific hardware architecture and the various operating systems that support that hardware.
 Each has it's own history.
 Each can be called "DB2".

 More formally, they are known as:

-In yet another major example, all of the DB2 family members have different query optimizers and database engines, each capable of approaching an SQL request using their corresponding system attributes.
+In yet another major example, all of the Db2 family members have a different query optimizer and different database engine, each capable of approaching an SQL request using their corresponding system attributes.
 In other words, they are built to take advantage of their respective hardware and software strengths while meeting their user's requirements.

 Now, Db2 for i we could say is rather unique in that it is part of the IBM i object based operating system - built in, top to bottom.
 It is not a separate piece of software that must be acquired, installed and configured.
 Within IBM i, relational database is a native file system running in the microcode.
 I often like to say, we know how to store rows and columns on disk!
 The high degree of seamless integration translates into many technical advantages.
 It also results in an easy to own, easy to use attitude by the multitude of users around the world.
 By the way, the integration also explains why the current version of DB2 for i is 7.3 - it is the same numbering as the current version of IBM i!

 Kent Milligan has a more in depth discussion of the Db2 family relationship here.

 When approaching and making use of "DB2", it is vitally important to recognize which family member you are considering and/or working with.
 When coming from another relational database management system, be it Db2 or any other RDBMS product, it is absolutely critical to understand the specific attributes, capabilities and nuances of Db2 for i.
 It is important to know your tools and techniques.